kannanjayachandran/Full-Stack-Data-Science/03. Data Structures and Algorithms/Algorithms/Recursion/Readme.md

 <h1 align="center"> Recursion </h1>

 Recursion is a programming technique where a function calls itself to solve a problem.
-It is a powerful tool for solving complex problems by breaking them down into smaller sub-problems.
-Recursion is based on the principle of _self-similarity_, where a problem can be broken down into smaller instances of the same problem.
+Recursion is based on the principle of _self-similarity_, where a problem can be broken down into smaller instances or sub-problems of the same problem.

 - Every iterative solution can be converted into a recursive solution and vice-versa.